Did you used to be named Nyaya Health?

-Additionally, we work in a public-private partnership with the Nepali government, and free care is guaranteed as part of the Nepali constitution for patients living in poverty.
-So even if we thought it was a good decision for our patients to charge directly for their care, it would be illegal.
+Additionally, we work in partnership with the Nepali government, and care is guaranteed as part of the Nepali constitution for patients living in poverty.

-We, instead, are building a durable and diverse set of revenue sources.
-We have a growing performance-based contract with government investment at the core, supported by local community investment, individual and institutional philanthropy, crowdfunding, and research funding.
-Future revenue opportunities include teaching fees and health insurance.
+We are cultivating diverse set of revenue sources.
+We have a growing performance-based contract with government investment at the core, supported by local community investment, individual and institutional philanthropy, and research funding.
+Future revenue opportunities include health insurance.

 How do you partner with Nepal’s government?

 Our partnership with the Nepali government is expansive, and is based upon a contractual agreement.
-The idea behind durable healthcare is that a nonprofit healthcare company delivers care within the government’s infrastructure and receives funding from the government only if they deliver results.
+We deliver care within the government’s infrastructure and receive funding from the government only if they deliver results.
 Thus, in our partnership, the Nepali government acts as a funder and regulator, and we deliver healthcare within their infrastructure.